 Poetry turned my pain into art

 My college girlfriend called Ruby

 The pain was the genesis of this special gift

 As I let the blood within my veins

-Flow through my pen, I scribbled my first masterpiece in fine piece like Italian tapestry.
+Flow-through my pen, I scribbled my first masterpiece in fine pieces like Italian tapestry.